Pancreatic Cancer

 The entire pancreas and the spleen are removed.
 You can actually lead a normal life after Pancreatectomy.
 However, you will need lifelong insulin and enzyme replacement as these are the functions of the pancreas.

-Chemotherapy is the use of anti-cancer drug that helps to slow or stop the growth of rapidly dividing cells that cause cancer.
+Chemo is the use of anti-cancer drug that helps to slow or stop the growth of rapidly dividing cells that cause cancer.
 It prevents the growth of rapidly dividing cells by killing the dividing cells.

 Despite its side effects, chemo is still the most widely used cancer treatment option.
-Unlike radiation and surgery which treats cancer cells at particular locations, chemotherapy drugs can kill cancer cells that have metastated (spread) to different organs in the body.
+Unlike radiation and surgery which treats cancer cells at particular locations, chemo drugs can kill cancer cells that have metastated (spread) to different organs in the body.

-Radiation therapy
+Radiation Treatment

-Radiation Therapy is a kind of cancer treatment that uses high doses of radiation beams to kill cancer cells to shrink the tumors.
+Radiation Treatment is a kind of cancer treatment that uses high doses of radiation beams to kill cancer cells to shrink the tumors.
 Radiation kills the cancer cells by destroying the DNA.
 Cancer cells with damaged DNA fail to multiply and die.
 They are then removed by the body’s mechanism.